caiiiycuk/js-dos-docs/Writerside/topics/Cloud-storage.md

 For non-subscribed users, js-dos offers a free service that stores your saves inside the browser's IndexedDB.
 However, this has limitations: it only works within the same browser, and the saves can be wiped suddenly by the browser.

 For **subscribed users**, saves are automatically stored in cloud storage and will be available on all your devices.

-## Wait, I don't see save button in js-dos sidebar

-This means that the game works over a FAT network drive, which is a feature typically used by large games.
-The FAT drive is fully managed by js-dos cloud, and all changes made to it are automatically stored in the cloud.
-This means that to save and load your progress, you need to follow the DOS game's built-in mechanism, and js-dos will take care of your saves automatically.

-For now, this feature is available only for premium users.